David Brakke: Career

 Brakke has been awarded numerous fellowships, including an American Council of Learned Societies (ACLS) Junior Fellowship (1999-2000), the Alexander von Humboldt Research Fellowship (2002-2003), several National Endowment for the Humanities grants (1999-2000 and 2007-2010), a Luce and Huford Family Fellowship (2022-2023), and a John Simon Guggenheim Memorial Fellowship (2022).
 In 2023, he was in residence at the National Humanities Center.

 Brakke was the editor of the Journal of Early Christian Studies from 2005 to 2015.

 On February 15-17, 2023, a conference on "New Approaches to Asceticism in Late Antiquity" was held in his honor at Louisiana State University (LSU), cosponsored by LSU and University of Michigan faculty and attended by over two dozen colleagues.

 In 2025, Brakke was elected into the American Academy of Arts & Sciences.

+Also in 2025, Brepols published Discipline, Authority, and Text in Late Ancient Religion, a festschrift on religious practice in the Mediterranean, Near East, and Middle East from the second through eighth centuries, published in honor of "the impact that Professor David Brakke has had on the study of late antique religious history."

 Personal life

 Brakke was born on May 10, 1961, in Long Beach, California.